nodejs/build/doc/jenkins-guide.md

 1. system (includes security matrix) - https://ci.nodejs.org/jobConfigHistory/history?name=config
 2. CSS - https://ci.nodejs.org/jobConfigHistory/history?name=org.codefirst.SimpleThemeDecorator

-### Solving problems
+## Solving problems

 Issues with the Jenkins clusters are usually reported to either the [#node-build IRC channel](irc://irc.freenode.net/node-build), or to the [`nodejs/build` issue tracker](https://github.com/nodejs/build/issues).

-When trying to fix a worker, ensure that you "mark the node as offline," via the Jenkins worker configure UI, so more failures don't pile up.
+When trying to fix a worker, ensure that you `mark the node as offline`, via the Jenkins worker configure UI, so more failures don't pile up.
 Once you are done fixing the worker, ensure that you return the worker to the "online" status.